Public Works Butterfly Garden

 The City of Princeton was awarded a grant from the Native Plant Society of Texas to plant a Monarch Demonstration Garden at the new Public Works building.
 This garden consists of native milkweed and nectar plants that give the monarchs a waystation while migrating.
-Girl Scout Troop 3931 volunteered their time to plant the garden at the new Public Works Building and learned about Monarchs and their importance.
-The Girl Scouts have adopted this site and will maintain it throughout the year.
-We hope the garden can be used as an educational tool for all Princeton Residents, and we are available for contact if anyone would like to visit the garden and learn about the native plants used.
+Girl Scout Troop 3931 volunteered their time to plant the garden at the new Public Works building and learned about monarchs and their importance.
+The garden is used as an educational tool for Princeton residents and is open for community participation.
+The Blackland Prairie Texas Master Naturalists and other volunteers currently contribute to maintaining the garden.

 - Tolerate drought and local diseases

-- Conserves water and protects water quality by controlling soil erosion
+- Conserve water and protects water quality by controlling soil erosion

-- Provides food sources (seeds, nuts, nectar, and fruits for birds, bats, pollinating insects, and butterflies)
+- Provide food sources (seeds, nuts, nectar, and fruits for birds, bats, pollinating insects, and butterflies)

-- Provides habitats for birds, wildlife, and larval host plants for butterflies
+- Provide habitats for birds, wildlife, and larval host plants for butterflies

 - Less maintenance